sanderhelleso/sheltersNorwayMobile/README.md

 # sheltersNorwayMobile

 <p> Mobile application that displays public bombshelters located around Norway.
 Each shelter contains data about location, google maps chart, name, available spots, year and much more.</p>
-<p>This application is a mobile makeover of the <a href="https://github.com/sanderhelleso/sheltersNorway">web version</a>.It trumps the web version in speed, functionality and UX and is recommended as a companion to the webversion if internet is not accesible.</p>
+<p>This application is a mobile makeover of the <a href="https://github.com/sanderhelleso/sheltersNorway">web version</a>.
+It trumps the web version in speed, functionality and UX and is recommended as a companion to the webversion if internet is not accesible.</p>

 ## Get it for Android
 <a href="https://play.google.com/store/apps/details?id=com.semanta.sheltersNorway"><img src="https://github.com/sanderhelleso/sheltersNorwayMobile/blob/master/github/playstore.png" alt="play store" width=240 height=92/></a>